Ineverleftwt/Audio-data-from-some-wind-turbine-blades/README.md

 Here is some audio data for wind turbine blades(Real&amp;&amp;Simulated)

 # Introduction
 The microphone used for this data collection is a PCB 378C10 random incident microphone, which is mounted approximately 15m directly below the wind turbine pole.
+The wind speed at the test site was 3 meters per second.

 # Why is PCB 378C10?
 Construction: With a 1/4-inch microphone diameter, the PCB 378C10 is a relatively compact design, which may make it ideal for use in a variety of environments.